 - Variable guessing game: As a business owner, you might find it tedious and difficult to predict upcoming credit card charges accurately, because the 3-tier qualifying factors constantly change.

-Many processors can offer one or both base cost models, and they are not necessarily charging you more to do so.
-However, note that in most cases, you must have prior processing history with the processor to be considered for these models options.
-Merchant services processors like to see your processing history and overall risk factor, in determining whether to guarantee it for a given period of time or for the life of your account.
+Many processors offer one or both base cost models, and they are not necessarily charging you more to do so.
+However, note that in most cases, you must have prior processing history with the processor to be considered for these options.
+Merchant services processors like to see your processing history and overall risk factor in determining whether to guarantee it for a given period of time or for the life of your account.